gordielachance/wp-soundsystem/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

 WP SoundSystem is a complete solution to manage a music library within WordPress.
-Use it to build or import playlists, manage tracks and audio links, albums, artists, and play them with our audio player.
+Use it to build or import playlists, manage tracks and track links, albums, artists, and play them with our audio player.

 == Description ==

 *WP SoundSystem* is a complete solution to manage a music library within WordPress.

-Use it to build or import playlists, manage tracks and audio links, albums, artists, and play them with our audio player.
+Use it to build or import playlists, manage tracks and track links, albums, artists, and play them with our audio player.

 Several new post types will be available : Playlists, Radios, Artists, Albums, Tracks and Tracks Links.